godotengine/godot-docs/reference/gdscript.rst

 only be referenced externally as a resource or file.
 Class syntax is meant to be very compact and can only contain member variables or functions.
-Static functions are allowed, but not static members (this is in the spirit of thread safety since scripts can be initialized in separate threads without the user knowing).
+Static functions are allowed, but not static members (this is in the spirit of thread safety, since scripts can be initialized in separate threads without the user knowing).
 In the same way, member variables (including arrays and dictionaries) are initialized every time an instance is created.